gjmjack/CSDNToPDF/readme.md

 # Export CSDN article to PDF

-This is a node base javascript tool, which used to quick export CSDN articles in pure mode (no ads, no recommendations).
+This is a node base javascript tool, which is used to quick export CSDN articles in pure mode (no ads, no recommendations).
 And it's build on [Puppeteer](http://www.puppeteerjs.com/) library.

 ## Quick start